Barack Obama assassination plot in Tennessee: Daniel Cowart

-Daniel Cowart is of English descent and was raised in Bells, Tennessee.
+Daniel Cowart was raised in Bells, Tennessee.
 He had a strong interest in computers and had no criminal record.
 Cowart attended Jackson Christian School until 2006, but did not graduate.
 He was expelled from Jackson Christian after calling in a bomb threat.
 He applied for Jackson State Community College to study computers but, although his family believed he was indeed attending the school, he never provided documentation or pursued other steps to enroll there.
-Cowart moved to Texas in the spring of 2007 to live with friends he met on the Internet, but was unable to find work and returned to Bells to live with his grandparents a month later.
-Cowart worked at a Bells grocery store called the Bells Market Place for one year until May 2007 before moving to Texas for a brief time.
+Cowart worked at a Bells grocery store called the Bells Market Place for one year until May 2007 before moving to Texas in the spring of 2007 to live with friends he met on the Internet, but was unable to find work and returned to Bells to live with his grandparents a month later.
 Cowart worked and got along with several minority co-workers, who later expressed shock at his arrest.
 Mitchell Twitty, a black former co-worker, said of Cowart, "He treated me like we were best friends.
 I never, ever heard him make a racist remark."
 Twitty said Cowart tended to keep to himself and at times acted "a little strange."
 Other co-workers described him as hard-working and friendly, but said he did not have many friends.
 One family friend thought he was intelligent and full of potential: "I always saw him as a doctor or lawyer, or even a senator.
 He even had the potential to become what Obama is, running for president."

 According to the Southern Poverty Law Center, Cowart belonged to the Supreme White Alliance, a white supremacist group.
 A photograph of Cowart celebrating the birthday of Adolf Hitler with other members was on the group's website.
 On the group's social networking site, Cowart described himself as "easygoing and easy to get along with, as long as you are white!"
 Cowart was allegedly kicked out of the group sometime prior to his arrest.
 The club's president, Steve Edwards of Central City, Kentucky, resigned due to the negative press following Cowart's arrest.
 Although Edwards acknowledged Cowart's membership, he said the group had no part in the plan, and claimed that the media exaggerated Cowart's connection to the group.